buche/leaflet-openweathermap/README.md

 * *cacheMaxAge*: Number ( **15** ).
 Maximum age in minutes for cached data before it is considered as too old.

 ## Simple Example

-An example map can be seen here: http://map.comlu.com/openweathermap/

 Here are the most important lines: